nishantmakwanaa/clothing-store/README.md

 1. Clone This Repository.
 2. In Root Folder, Run " npm install ".
-3. Then Run " npm start start ".
+3. Then Run " npm start ".

 ---